Turbo Takeaways

 Steps Within Grades

-Each grade level has ten steps, and employees generally advance to the next step based on performance, usually every one to three years.
-Each step increase typically adds about 3% to the salary.
+Each grade level has 10 steps, and employees generally advance to the next step based on performance, with salary increases roughly every 1 to 3 years.
+Within-grade step increases typically add about 3% to the employee's salary.

-Advancing from step 1 to step 10 in the same grade usually takes about 18 years, though some employees may qualify for accelerated increases based on exceptional performance.
+Advancing from step 1 to step 10 in the same grade typically takes about 18 years, though some GS employees may qualify for accelerated increases based on exceptional performance.

 Grade Level Progress